Staffwerke/vm-babysitter/README.md

 *We welcome contributions about corresponding bind mounts for other GNU/Linux distributions*

 ### SSH key:
-Assuming you have, or can create a pair of RSA keys (3072 bits or above is recommended) you can install the public key onto the involved hosts (as the user you want to connect) and make the private key available for VM-Babysitter into a specific folder, just like this:
+Assuming you have, or can create a pair of RSA or any SSH compatible keys, you can install the public key onto the involved hosts (as the user you want to connect) and make the private key available for VM-Babysitter into a specific folder, just like this:

 ```
     -v /data/docker/apps/vm-baybysitter/private/<name-of-your-private-ssh-key>:/private/hostname.key:ro